Solefield Review

 We are delighted to share Muddy Stilettos review of Solefield, following their recent visit.
 It can also be viewed on the Muddy Stilettos website here.

-Small but perfectly formed, this non-selective pre- and prep school in well-heeled Sevenoaks puts pastoral care and happiness at the top of the agenda.
+Small but perfectly formed, this non-selective pre- and prep school in well-heeled Sevenoaks puts pastoral care, happiness and academic success at the top of the agenda.

 WHAT?
 WHERE?